dasaderi/WhyNotOpenScience/README.md

 Join the conversation on our [etherpad](https://public.etherpad-mozilla.org/p/whynotopenscience)!

-The *Why Not Open Science?* project aims to develop a survey to help us find out about researchers' attitudes towards open science and learn about the barriers preventing them from carrying it out.
+The *Why Not Open Science?* project aims to develop a survey to help find out about researchers' attitudes towards open science and learn about the barriers preventing them from carrying it out.
 Our goal is to distribute the survey to researchers all around the globe and then use the results to inform current open science training materials and institutional policies.

 ### What is Open Science?
 Open is the way science should be!
 Just think about it: If you are a scientist you should care about generating knowledge that can contribute to the common goal of advancing our understanding of the world.
 Being open and transparent about your experimental methods, your data, and your results makes your work more likely to be shared, useful, and, most importantly, reproducible!